 20, 21 February 2018 (2 nights)

 Our drive to the Crater will take us through some typical Tanzanian country-side and is about a three to four hours drive, which will include a lunch stop.

-The Ngorongoro Crater Area (NCA) offers one of the richest wildlife viewing experiences on the African continent.
+The Ngorongoro Conservation Area (NCA) offers one of the richest wildlife viewing experiences on the African continent.
 Part of the Serengeti ecosystem, the region covers 8,292km (square) and encompasses expansive short-grass plains on the southern border of the Serengeti National Park as well as the dramatic Ngorongoro Highlands region, with its enormous calderas and spectacular vistas.
 The NCA is a UNESCO World Heritage Site that takes its name from the Ngorongoro Crater, the worlds largest inactive, intact and unfilled volcanic caldera, formed two to three million years ago.
 Approximately 25 000 large animals live in the natural enclosure formed by the 300km (square) crater, whilst the greater conservancy surroundings are home to wildebeest and zebra migratory movements in the wet season.
 It was recently voted one of the Seven Natural Wonders of Africa.